 Osteoarthritis (OA), sometimes called degenerative joint disease or “wear and tear” arthritis, affects approximately 31 million adults in the United States.
 The symptoms of osteoarthritis vary greatly from person to person.
 Arthritis is the number one cause of disability.
 In fact, one-third of working-age people with arthritis have limitations in their ability to work.

 If you have osteoarthritis and if you are unable to earn a gainful living as a result, there could be financial help available to you.
+The SSA has a list of conditions that qualify for disability and osteoarthritis is one of them.
 The Social Security Disability Insurance (SSDI) program was created to assist those who have become disabled due to an illness such as osteoarthritis.